TheNeuralBit/theneuralbit-com/content/2009-01-21-clockbook.md

----
+title: Clock in a Book
+slug: clockbook
 layout: project
-title: Clock in a Book
-image: bookshelf.jpg
-description: "A digital clock hacked into a book"
-keywords: "hollow book, clock"
-tags: [hollow book, clock]
+tags: hollow book, clock
----

 Over the summer I needed an amplifier for my TV visualizer.
 I bought a kit for one online, but the site I bought it from had a minimum purchase price, so I